 Apoorva Chaloori is a second year Biotechnology Graduate Student.
-She is graduating spring 2022.
+She is graduating in the Class of 2022.

 Why did you decide to pursue a Master’s degree at Northeastern?
 What do you like most about the graduate program so far?

 “One of the main reasons I chose Northeastern is the co-op program.
 I know many people are aware of the program, but I don’t believe they understand how valuable the program is unless they can participate.
 Additionally, Northeastern has an excellent reputation for education.
 After completing my undergraduate degree in public health at Rutgers University, I wanted to go to school where I would do more than learn in a classroom; I wanted to apply what I learned outside the classroom and get the most out of my education.”